segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ### Maintaining Linked Audiences

 After creating your Linked Audience, you will be brought to the Overview page with the Linked Audience in a disabled state.
 It will not be running against your data warehouse and no events are being sent to destinations.
 On the Overview page, can view relevant audience information, such as Profiles in Audience, Run Schedule, Latest run, Next compute.
 You can edit or delete your Linked Audience.

-If you edit an audience with configured activation events, should disable or delete impacted events for your audience to successfully compute.
+If you edit an audience with configured activation events, you should disable or delete impacted events for your audience to successfully compute.
 Events are impacted if they reference entities that are edited and removed from the audience definition.

 You can also clone your linked audience to the same space from the List and Overview pages.
 Cloning a linked audience creates a new linked audience in the builder create flow with the same conditions as the linked audience that was cloned.

+After creating your Linked Audience, you are brought to the Overview page with the Linked Audience in a disabled state.
+The audience will not be running against your data warehouse and no events are being sent to destinations.
+As next steps, add a destination and an activation event to the audience.

 ### Linked Audience conditions